fenago/python-networking-sysadmins/development/lab_guides/Lab_5.md

 ![](./images/C13963_05_04.jpg)

-Figure 5.4: Checking the attributes of our circles
+Caption: Checking the attributes of our circles

 In this exercise, you learned how to use the `init` method to set instance attributes.